liuggio/liuggio.github.com/_posts/2013-11-09-symfony2-rest-api-the-best-2013-way.md

     Type hinting the injected object means that you can be sure that a suitable dependency has been injected.
 By type-hinting, you'll get a clear error immediately if an unsuitable dependency is injected.
 By type hinting using an interface rather than a class you can make the choice of dependency more flexible.
 And assuming you only use methods defined in the interface, you can gain that flexibility and still safely use the object.

-Following the first rule, we need to create an interface in `/src/Acme/BlogBundle/Model/PageInterface.php` and then put `implements PageInterface` in the entity `Page`.
+Following this as first rule, we need to create an interface in `/src/Acme/BlogBundle/Model/PageInterface.php` and then put `implements PageInterface` in the entity `Page`.

-### Step 3.B - The Handler
+### Step 3.B - The Page Handler

-In order to remove all the logic from the `PageController`, we have to create the service, and we are going to call it `PageHandler` in `/src/Acme/BlogBundle/Handler/PageHandler.php`.
+In order to remove all the logic from the `PageController`, we have to create a service, we call it `PageHandler` in `/src/Acme/BlogBundle/Handler/PageHandler.php`.

 The test for the the `PageHandler` looks something like: